manhha1402/fastlio_localization/README.md

 FAST_LIO_Relocation transforms FAST-LIO into a fixed-map LiDAR localization system.
 Instead of continuously growing the map, the system loads a prior PCD map and performs localization against it while preserving FAST-LIO's original scan-to-map estimation pipeline.

+The system supports initial **gravity alignment**, and even with mid360 tilt mounting, it will directly generate a plane point cloud.

+The code for several branch branches of this project can be used for reference and will not be closed for the time being.

 For details on the development process, please refer to the issues.
 When this project reaches 80 stars, the version incorporating NDT will be open-sourced, and the ROS2 version will be updated.
 If you like this project, please give it a star!

 Core Principle